Hadjerkhd/k-adater_updated/README.md

+### K-adapter
-# A git clone of K-adapter repo [https://github.com/microsoft/K-Adapter] with dome minot modification to use on my dataset for RE
+A git clone of K-adapter repo [https://github.com/microsoft/K-Adapter] with some minor modifications to use it on my dataset for RE